 I recently had a long conversation with a second (or “rising”) generation member of a family wrestling with these issues.
 Or, put slightly differently, with a family member wrestling with whether his family should be, but isn’t really yet, wrestling with these issues.

 And in recent work with family clients, I have increasingly begun to hear such concerns raised.
 “Why should we be talking about how our family will be doing in 100 years, given the realities of climate change?
 Shouldn’t we be spending all of our financial and other resources on what really matters–stopping this catastrophe for all, not just saving them for our family?”
 Some have characterized this as a revolt of the millennial generation.
+(This is a growing conversation on its own.)
 But these fears and concerns seem more widespread: boomers, Gen Xers, and millennials alike are beginning to wonder aloud about what planning for their family’s future means in the era of climate change.

 One Extreme Reaction: Myopic Self Interest